prashantakkishore/angular/Redux-Basics/README.md

 Run `npm install` to get required JS libraries.

-THis is having redux basics staring concept from plain Javascript.
+This is having redux basics staring concept from plain Javascript.
 This is having 2 JS to explain the same.

 ### app.js